-But back to the pound cake.
+But back to the recipe.
 This is an adapted version of Rose Levy Beranbaum’s Perfect Pound Cake from The Cake Bible.
 If you want her exact version and don’t have the book, just do a quick Google search and it will come up.
-My main changes today were to bake it in three pans at a slightly lower heat and use my new extract.
 Variations I’ve tried in the past include swapping out half the butter for shortening (makes the cake a little softer textured with a nicer dome), swapping out half the granulated sugar for an equal weight of confectioners’ sugar (makes the cake chewier and more like Starbucks’ pound cake) and making a lemon version using both of the changes I just mentioned plus adding a packed tablespoon of lemon zest and soaking in a lemon glaze and adding a bit of yellow food coloring.
-But I’m not messing around with lemon pound cake until I get some good lemon oil.

 - 3 tablespoons milk

 - 1 1/2 teaspoons of McCormick Vanilla Butter & Nut Extract

 - 1/2 teaspoon of regular vanilla extract

 - 1 1/2 cups sifted cake flour 5.25 oz – don’t substitute and definitely weigh it

 - 4-6 teaspoons of cream or milk